 There are numerous agencies that conduct drug investigations in Alaska.
 While some agencies have a less formal relationship, most work closely with the Alaska State Troopers.
 In order to properly represent the true drug situation in Alaska, statistics from as many agencies in Alaska as possible are included in this report.
+While we made an effort to provide the most accurate seizure data and avoid duplication, there are instances where a specific seizure may have been counted in more than one report.
 Information provided by all sources should be considered when attempting to measure how drugs are impacting the citizens of this state.